the magic reality

 After Tulane I was selected to assist Loren Dunlap on the Owenite restoration Project in New Harmony, Indiana and was an adviser and instructor for the Blaffer Foundation Art Project that followed.

 I came to the Hawaiian Island of Maui by chance in the summer of nineteen seventy eight.
 I found the laid-back attitude prevalent on the island then appealing from the start - that and the almost immediate beginning of what would be a long affiliation with Lynn Shue and her Village Gallery convinced me to stay.
 Maui has remained home to this day.
 Since the summer of 2014 I have also been living in Arizona and working from my studio there.

-My new surreal fantasy novel, 'Einstein in Flamingoland' is now available here and on Amazon.
+Signed copies of my new surreal fantasy novel, 'Einstein in Flamingoland', available only here now.